KurtSanders/STOrbitBhyveController/README.md

 ---

-#### *The version provides support for showing 'On/Off' Bhyve Status and SMS/Push Messages*
+#### *The version provides support for showing 'open' or 'closed' Bhyve Status and SMS/Push Messages*
-	* WebCore™ can be used to detect and act on device switch On/Off, Rain Delay, etc events
+	* WebCore™ can be used to detect and act on device valve 'open' or 'closed', Rain Delay, etc events

 ### Description: